Privacy notice - Adult Social Care People Bank and Citizens Panel

 Overview

-This privacy notice covers members of the public who have joined the Adult Social Care People Bank.
-The Bank’s purpose is to share volunteering opportunities for a range of adult social care-related activities with its members.
+This privacy notice covers members of the public who have joined the Adult Social Care People Bank and Citizens Panel.
+The Bank’s and Panels purpose is to share volunteering opportunities for a range of adult social care-related activities with its members.

 East Sussex County Council takes data protection seriously.
 Please be assured that your information will be used appropriately in line with data protection legislation, will be stored securely and will not be processed unless the requirements for fair and lawful processing can be met.